Christopher-Loynes/DisasterDetectionTool/README.md

 To select the most relevant text classifier and parameter values, 2 stages of assessment are completed: *testing* and *evaluation*.
 Both are explained below.

 ## Testing
   - 4 text classifiers are tested.
-In the thesis, this involved 8 different parameter values for each parameter.
-Each parameter unique to the classifer.
+In the thesis, this involved 8 different values for each parameter.
+Each parameter ia unique to the classifer.
 Below is the name of each classifier tested and the parameter adjusted.
     - *Naive Bayes (benchmark)*: `alpha`
     - *Linear Support Vector Classifier (SVC)*: `cost`
     - *Logistic Regression*: `cost`